srimchi/arduino-arcade/README.md

 A simple method to help reduce this is called [input smoothing](https://www.arduino.cc/en/tutorial/smoothing).

 # Reach
 You may NOT implement pong or block breaker.
-If you want to implement snake, make it your own creative original version of snake.
-The most basic snake game will not receive full points for the reach.
+If you want to implement snake or flappy bird, you must make it your own creative and original version.
+The most basic implementations of theses games do not have sufficient complexity to receive full points for the reach.
 Be advised: Tetris is a **very** challenging game to implement using the Arduino kit and should only be attempted if your team seeks to push the limit.
 To help support your reach ideas, we can provide additional, duplicate, hardware kit items (e.g., wires, buttons, breadbaords, and potentiomters).

 From the basic use of the Arduino microcontroller, there are many extensions for this project.
 Here is a short list meant to inspire your team.
 The list of possible extensions to this project is limited only by your imagination: